Main Navigation - Mobile

 A. Private records.

-For the purposes herein, education records are records which are classified as private data on individuals by state law and which are accessible only to the student subject of the data and the student's parent if the student is not an eligible student.
-The school district may not disclose private records or their contents except as summary data, or except as provided in the DISCLOSURE OF EDUCATION RECORDS section of this policy, without the prior written consent of the parent or the eligible student.
-The school district will use reasonable methods to identify and authenticate the identity of parents, students, school officials, and any other party to whom personally identifiable information from education records is disclosed.
+For the purposes herein, education records are records which are classified as private data on individuals by state law and which are accessible only to the student subject of the data and the student's parent/guardian if the student is not an eligible student.
+The District may not disclose private records or their contents except as summary data, or except as provided in Section VI of this policy, without the prior written consent of the parent/guardian or the eligible student.
+The District will use reasonable methods to identify and authenticate the identity of parents/guardians, students, school officials, and any other party to whom personally identifiable information from education records is disclosed.

-In certain cases state law intends, and clearly provides, that certain health data contained in the education records of the school district pertaining to a student be accessible to the student alone, and to the parent only under special circumstances, if at all.
+In certain cases, state law intends, and clearly provides, that certain health data contained in the education records of the District pertaining to a student be accessible to the student alone, and to the parent/guardian only under special circumstances, if at all.

-1. The responsible authority may deny access to private data by a parent when a minor student who is the subject of that data requests that the responsible authority deny such access.
-The minor student's request must be submitted in writing setting forth the reasons for denying access to the parent and must be signed by the minor.
-Upon receipt of such request the responsible authority shall determine if honoring the request to deny the parent access would be in the best interest of the minor data subject.
+1. The responsible authority may deny access to private data by a parent/guardian when a minor student who is the subject of that data requests that the responsible authority deny such access.
+The minor student's request must be submitted in writing setting forth the reasons for denying access to the parent/guardian and must be signed by the minor.
+Upon receipt of such request the responsible authority shall determine if honoring the request to deny the parent/guardian access would be in the best interest of the minor data subject.
 In making this determination the responsible authority shall consider the following factors:

 a. whether the minor is of sufficient age and maturity to be able to explain the reasons for and understand the consequences of the request to deny access;